Marius-PA/ComputerScienceNotes/2024_Notes/U6th/october/vector.md

 # Vector

+- both magnitude and lenght

 - Magnitude
+  - size of the vector
 - direction
 - NOT position
 - represented by an arrow

+# Notation

+### notation (4-vector)

+- 4 dimensiosn spacetime
+- (x,y,z) and t representing Time as the 4th dimension

+### Function

+    S = R means 'S maps to R'

 ## A vector can be represented:
 - As a list